 Few ideas are new

-The argument is that few ideas are actually new.
+However, few ideas are actually new.
 Rather, one idea builds on the work of another, or commonly, brings together existing knowledge in a new way.
 Innovation is the process of building on prior knowledge.

 If this argument has weight, then it continues that there is no little new IP that an NDA can protect.
 An investor cannot steal ideas that are already in the public domain.